Samidha9/Machine_Learning_Models/README.md

-# Machine Learning Models — Built From Scratch
+# Machine Learning Models — From First Principles

-This repository contains a small set of core machine learning models that I implemented **from scratch using NumPy**.
+This repository contains a small set of core machine learning models that I implemented from scratch using NumPy.

-I built these notebooks deliberately without using high-level ML libraries so I could develop a **deep understanding of the mathematics and optimization logic** behind how these models actually learn — rather than treating them as black boxes.
+I built these notebooks to develop a deep, hands-on understanding of the mathematics and optimization logic behind how machine learning models learn — from defining loss functions to computing gradients and updating parameters.

-The focus here is on *how* and *why* the algorithms work, not just on getting predictions.
+The goal of this work is to understand what happens inside a model during training, rather than just using it as an abstraction.

 ---

 ## What this repository demonstrates

-Through these notebooks, I focused on understanding:
+Through these notebooks, I focused on building intuition for:

-- How loss functions are mathematically defined and what they represent
+- How loss functions are defined mathematically and what they measure
-- How gradients are derived and used to update parameters
+- How gradients are derived and used to update model parameters
-- Why gradient descent converges (or fails) under certain conditions
+- How gradient descent behaves during training and convergence
-- How vectorization changes both performance and clarity
+- How vectorization connects linear algebra to efficient computation
-- How linear models differ from probabilistic classification models at a mathematical level
+- How regression and classification models differ at a mathematical level

-Every model is trained using manually written training loops, gradient calculations, and update rules.
+Each notebook includes a full training loop, explicit gradient computation, and prediction logic.

 ---